geekolinux/swap/README.md

 ## Author
 I like to give linux administrators an guidance and solving their hand-made problems with the new generation of automatization.
 I´m open for any improvements, please contact if you have an feature requests to make my repository better.
-Feedback is always welcome.
+Feedback is always welcome, just write me on my email: geekolinuxexpert@proton.me

 Enjoy my art,